Brain Health

 How Is Brain Health Measured or Assessed?

 Assessing brain health involves a look at how well the brain functions across different areas, including thinking, learning, remembering, and emotional well-being.
-It's not just about the absence of disease, but about the overall capacity of the brain to perform its tasks throughout a person's life.
+It's about the overall capacity of the brain to perform its tasks throughout a person's life.
 This evaluation can involve several methods, from talking with a healthcare provider to more specialized tests.

 Clinical and Behavioral Assessments